Texting for peace: Whatsapp peacebuilding course for Yemeni activists12 August 2016

 “Due to the challenges posed by the current conflict in Yemen, there is a need for innovative ways to communicate and reach out to youth,” said Nada Al-Moayed, Saferworld’s Youth Programme Coordinator and one of the course’s moderators.
 “Not only were the selected participants excited about the idea of using Whatsapp, but us moderators as well.”

-The course is divided into seven sections, including an introductory module and six content modules, each with a unique focus.
+The course is divided into seven sections, including an introductory and six content modules, each with a unique focus.
 These include: resilience, conflict sensitivity, the “Do No Harm” principle, risk mitigation, action planning, relationship building, resource mobilisation, and awareness raising.

 The course will be delivered using WhatsApp, where participants will be divided into ‘communities’, each of which will be assigned a course moderator.
 These moderators – who are volunteers from Saferworld’s Yemen team or from local partner organisations – will lead the participants through each module, providing advice and support and encouraging active participation.